The Utrecht Open Garden Day: June 30, 2018

-After six succesful editions, Saturday the 1st of July sees the seventh edition of the Open Garden Day Utrecht.
+After seven succesful editions, Saturday the 30th of June sees the eight edition of the Open Garden Day Utrecht.
 Utrecht’s best-kept secrets are hidden behind the façades and gates of the city centre: oases of tranquillity, green and (garden) architecture.
 During this event, more than 50 fascinating private and municipal gardens will open their doors to the public, in addition to some gardens owned by other institutions.
 The Utrecht Open Garden Day provides those interested with the wonderful once-only opportunity to see special gardens which are closed the rest of the year.

 Behind the historic walls of the Utrecht city centre are beautiful gardens which normally remain hidden.
 Each garden that will open its doors on the Utrecht Open Garden Day has its own very distinct character.
 With a wide variety in design, some gardens have special sculptures and most provide a wonderful view of the surrounding buildings.
 In addition to private gardens, the programme includes quadrangles of medieval churches, inner courtyards of museums and almshouses and many more locations of historic interest, such as the ancient botanical gardens and the formal garden with its long pond behind the house at Zuilenstraat 5.
-While in the previous years the gardens and courtyards were all within the ring of the city’s moat, two new gardens this year make it worth a short step outside.
-You can visit the two ‘new’ gardens on Maliesingel: at No. 28, the K.F.
-Hein Fonds garden with statues from well-known Utrecht sculptors; and the park garden at the former St-Hiëronymushuis, the home for Catholic orphans and the elderly at No. 77-101.
+While in the previous years the gardens and courtyards were all within the ring of the city’s moat, four new gardens this year make it worth a short step outside.

 A wonderful summer day excursion